Aur Kaun?

 Aur Kaun? is a 1979 Bollywood horror film directed by Shyam Ramsay and Tulsi Ramsay.
 The music of the film composed by Bappi Lahiri was popular in 1979, especially the song "Haan Pehli Baar" sung by Kishore Kumar.
 The title song was sung by Lata Mangeshkar in her haunting melody style.

 Plot

-Raj lives with his college mate Komal.
-One day he is seduced by an elderly lady teacher Mona.
-Mona is found dead in Raj's house.
+Aur Kaun? is a 1979 Indian horror-mystery film that follows Raj, a young man whose life takes a strange turn after his older teacher, Mona, begins to show an unusual romantic interest in him.
+Before long, Mona is mysteriously found dead, and the circumstances around her death suggest something supernatural may be involved.
+As Raj becomes entangled in the investigation, eerie incidents begin occurring around him, hinting at a ghostly presence and a dark secret from the past.
+The film builds suspense through its haunted-house atmosphere, mysterious characters, and the lingering question of who — or what — is truly behind the terror.